 For the purposes of promotion, the organiser has the right to utilize publicity material related to the production (i.e. press kits,trailers, posters, stills etc.) for promotional purposes and to broadcast, transmit or screen clips of up to 3 minutes.

 Nordisk Panorama Market

-Nordisk Panorama Market is the Nordic market for short films and documentaries.
-All completed films entered into the market are automatically included in the online Film Catalogue, which serve professionals with key information throughout the year.
-With a signed licence agreement, films are also included in Nordisk Panorama Market Online – a password protected screening room, available around the clock to registered TV-buyers, sales agents, distributors and festival programmers.
+Nordisk Panorama Market is the only exclusive Nordic market for short films and documentaries.
+All completed films entered into the market are automatically listed in the online Film Catalogue, which serve professionals with key information throughout the year.

-The Nordisk Panorama Market Catalogue is published electronically and subsequently promoted throughout the year at international markets and film festivals by Nordisk Panorama as well as through targeted email promotion.
+Films in Nordisk Panorama Market is published electronically and subsequently promoted throughout the year at international markets and film festivals by Nordisk Panorama as well as through targeted email promotion.

-All films in the Nordisk Panorama competitions and Nordic side programmes are automatically included in the Nordisk Panorama Market free of charge.
+All films in the Nordisk Panorama competitions and Nordic special programmes are automatically included in the Nordisk Panorama Market free of charge.

-Films submitted to the market give the filmmaker a unique access to the international professionals in place through pre-booked one-to-one meetings.
+Films submitted to the market give the filmmaker a unique access to the international professionals present at the festival as we offer to schedule pre-booked one-to-one meetings on request.

 A paid film in the market gives the applicant (or another key person) a discount on the accreditation to Nordisk Panorama.